lreigbua/Refined_Thermal_FEA_Additive/README.md

 ## Dependencies

--Abaqus (tested on 2022 only)
+- Abaqus (tested on 2022 only)
--Numpy
+- Numpy
--Pyslm with mtt translator (https://github.com/drlukeparry/libSLM)
+- Pyslm with mtt translator (https://github.com/drlukeparry/libSLM)

 ## How to run